 Holding an Action - A Hero may elect to act later in the combat round.

-Opponent - Dodge (Agility), weapon parry (Sword-Play), unarmed parry (Brawl), Shield Block (Endurance)
+The TN= 7+ Opponent's Skill - Dodge (Agility), weapon parry (Sword-Play), unarmed parry (Brawl), Shield Block (Endurance)

-Opponent - Dodge (Agility), weapon parry (Sword-Play), unarmed parry (Brawl), Shield Block (Endurance)
+The TN= 7+ Opponent's Skill - Dodge (Agility), weapon parry (Sword-Play), unarmed parry (Brawl), Shield Block (Endurance)

-Opponent - Dodge (Agility), weapon parry (Sword-Play), unarmed parry (Brawl), Shield Block (Endurance)
+The TN= 7+ Opponent's Skill - Dodge (Agility), weapon parry (Sword-Play), unarmed parry (Brawl), Shield Block (Endurance)

-Opponent - Dodge (Agility), Shield Block (Endurance)
+The TN= 7+ Opponent's Skill - Dodge (Agility), Shield Block (Endurance)

 A Hero automatically fails to cast a spell whilst locked in melee combat.
 When the Hero attempts to cast a spell (that they know) at a creature.
 Make an (Opposed) Heroic Roll based on the Hero's Magic.
 The Target Number for success is equal to 7+ the Opponents - Magic Resistance Skill

 When the Hero attempts to cast a spell not to directly affect a creature, more likely a spell on the caster themself, or an ally.
-Make an (Un-Opposed) Heroic Roll based on the Hero's Magic.
+Make a Heroic Roll based on the Hero's Magic.
 The Hero automatically fails to cast a spell whilst locked in melee combat.
 The Difficulty Number is equal to the Circle of Magic the Spell comes from, see Spell Casting Difficulty Table below.

 Circle of Magic Difficulty